Zaneris/AdventOfCodeSupport/README.md

     }
 }
 ```
-* The properties `InputText` and `InputLines` load from the day's input file automatically.
+* The property `Input` loads the day's input file automatically,
+containing `Text` for the raw text, `Lines` split on new lines
+removing leading and trailing empty new lines, and `Blocks`
-* The property `InputBlocks` is the day's input text split on double new lines, contains
+which are split on double new lines.
-text and lines for each block.
 * Create a `new AdventSolutions()` at your entry point.
 * Select your day from the `AdventSolutions`, for example:
 ```csharp